top of page

 Section 224: Procedure by Incompetent Magistrates

-If a complaint is made to a magistrate who is not competent to take cognizance of the offense, the magistrate must either return the complaint for presentation to the appropriate court or direct the complainant to the proper court.
+Suppose a complaint is made to a magistrate who is not competent to take cognisance of the offence.
+In that case, the magistrate must either return the complaint for presentation to the appropriate court or direct the complainant to the proper court.
 This ensures that the complaint is heard by a magistrate with the necessary jurisdiction.

 Section 225: Postponement of Issue of Process